enszhou/MIPS/README.md

 ## Note
 These codes for reference only.
-Please don't cpoy, otherwise the TA will find.